cartervyyc/autoclicker/README.md

->[!Autoclicker]
+# Autoclicker
->A simple autoclicker to be used in various games to allow you to be AFK!
+> A simple autoclicker to be used in various games to allow you to be AFK!